1Othello/godot-speech-to-subtitles/README.md

 ## Creating an SRT file (Tutorial)

-(If you already have an SRT file then please convert it into a .txt file and scroll passed this section.)
+(If you already have an SRT file then please convert it into a .txt file and ignore this section.)

 An SRT file (also known as a SubRip Subtitle) is a type of file which is commonly used when creating captions for films and videos.